Dow Stages Late Rally to Keep Weekly Win Streak Alive

 By Corrie Driebusch and Akane Otani

-The Dow Jones Industrial Average fell but pared its losses heading into the closing bell as investors continued to weigh trade tensions and signs of slowing growth.
+The Dow Jones Industrial Average pared its losses heading into Friday's closing bell to notch its seventh consecutive weekly gain, a sign of the stock market's resilience even in the face of heightened uncertainty.

-The blue-chip index fell 63 points, or 0.3%, but extended its weekly winning streak to seven weeks.
-The S&P 500 and the Nasdaq Composite added 0.1%.
-All three indexes notched slight weekly gains.
+A late-afternoon comeback left the blue-chip index down 63.20 points, after earlier falling more than 285 points.
+The index surged in the final 10 minutes of the session to secure a 0.2% gain for the week--its longest winning streak since November 2017 when the market rose for eight straight weeks.

-Investor unease has grown slightly this week.
-U.S. company earnings are largely beating lowered expectations, but forecasts for future profits have been weakening.
-At the same time, global growth projections also are worsening.
+Stocks had been under pressure earlier in the day amid growing investor unease about shaky economic data from the eurozone, renewed trade uncertainty and concerns about weakening corporate earnings.

 Investors were jolted Thursday when the European Commission slashed its growth forecasts for Germany and Italy, and the Bank of England sounded a warning on a slowing global economy.
 Later that day, White House economic adviser Larry Kudlow said the U.S. and China were still "far away" from securing a trade deal.